DESK / VANGUARD PLATFORM

 VOO is 0.03 percent versus VFIAX 0.04 percent per the published prospectuses.
 The 1 basis-point gap reflects different operational cost structures across the two share classes.
 Both share the same underlying portfolio.
 The cost difference is negligible for most retail investors over a multi-decade hold.

-Q05Should I open a Vanguard brokerage account or a Vanguard fund-only account?
+Q05Should I open a brokerage account or a fund-only account?

-Vanguard merged the legacy mutual-fund-only platform into the brokerage platform in 2017.
+The legacy mutual-fund-only platform was merged into the brokerage platform in 2017.
 New accounts are brokerage accounts by default, with full access to ETFs, mutual funds, individual stocks, and bonds.
 The legacy fund-only accounts have been migrated.
 There is no longer a meaningful distinction.

 DISCLOSURES / READ BEFORE ACTING